 If you’re counting, you’ll notice in the photos, I only have 8 tamales in my instant pot.
 These are tamales from Costco and they are huge.
 One of these is the size of 2 tamales when compared to the ones I purchase at the regular grocery store.

-Just follow the easy instructions in this recipe, and you’ll be eating tamales in no time!Print
+Just follow the easy instructions in this recipe, and you’ll be eating tamales in less than 30 minutes.

-You can have frozen tamales right from the freezer ready in 15 minutes in the Instant Pot.
+You can have frozen tamales right from the freezer ready in less than 30 minutes in the Instant Pot.